stanekTM/RX_nRF24L01_Telemetry_Motor_Servo/README.md

 It is possible to use Arduino Nano, Pro or Pro Mini.
 The firmware will be used for racing micro cars and boats.
 After editing the code, it can control tanks and aircraft.
-It also includes a MX1508 motor driver with brake and a CMT2150A transponder for laps timing.
+It includes a MX1508 motor driver with brake and a CMT2150A transponder for laps timing.
 Other versions of the RX firmware include servo outputs with 8 and 16 bit timers.
 Telemetry sends the monitored voltage RX to TX using LED states.
 The motor driver IC is based on MX1508, MX1208, MX1515, MX1616, TC1508S and others similar, using 4x pwm input control signals.